Welko/webgpu-playground/README.md

-## Tutorial to create your own sample
+## Tutorial: Creating your own sample

 1) Create a new file under the /samples directory (it can be anywhere though)
 2) Add this file as a <script> in index.html (look for \<!-- Samples go here! -->)